wagdav/thewagner.net/content/2020-04-30-Exploring-Nix.markdown

 ## The language

-NixOS, is configured using the
+NixOS is configured using the
 [Nix expression language][NixExpressionLanguage]:
 a small, purely functional programming language.
 Besides the usual data types (booleans, numbers, strings, lists and sets) Nix has some features which are